Fredie Blom

-Fredie Blom (8 May 1904? – 22 August 2020) was a South African claimed supercentenarian.
+Fredie Blom (born 8 May 1904 – 22 August 2020) was a South African claimed supercentenarian.
 He claimed to have been born on 8 May 1904, which would have made him 116 years old when he died of natural causes on 22 August 2020.
 While Blom had a South African identity card listing his birth date, Guinness World Records never verified the claim.
-He was known for regularly smoking, and was reportedly the oldest man after Violet Brown, a Jamaican, died at 117 years old on 15 September 2017.
+He was known for regularly smoking, and was reportedly the oldest person in the world after Violet Brown, a Jamaican, died at 117 years old on 15 September 2017.

 Blom was born in Adelaide, Eastern Cape, and while he was still young moved to Cape Town.
 A significant part of his family died in the Spanish flu pandemic of 1918.

 Blom spent most of his life working as a Black labourer in the construction sector and on a farm during the apartheid period.
 He initially worked as a farm worker in Cape Town before joining the construction sector.
 He was illiterate and never attended school during his childhood.
 However, he could count.

 Blom worked installing 'vibracrete' walls, a type of concrete, retiring from that job after he was over 80 years old.
 His 116th birthday during the COVID-19 pandemic was widely covered.
 He married and had three children, before dying on 22 August 2020 at Tygerberg Hospital in Cape Town.